jbrry/ud_folder/README.md

 3. Finnish PUD ← Finnish TDT
 4. Japanese Modern ← Japanese GSD
 5. Swedish PUD ← Swedish Talbanken

-- Mixed model for all other no train data cases.
+6. Mixed model for all cases with no training data.

 ### Useful references and acknowledgements